AB: I’m so proud of you! Congrats on the September title!

 SB: I think next year will be a fresh start for us.
 We will have new fresh meat skaters joining us, new games to plan, lots to learn.
 Most importantly, we’ll all move forward with positive attitudes and have FUN!!

 AB: What is your favourite part of roller derby?

-AB: What has been your most memorable roller derby moment?
+AB: What has been your most memorable derby moment?